Adult Critical Care: Patient Assessment and Adult Critical Care: Patient Management

 On application of the module please find the supporting document in the Download section to the right that you will need to complete and attach to your application.

-Course plan and structure for the September 23 Cohort.
-You can also download a copy of this in the Downloads section on this page
+You can download a copy of the Course plan and structure for the September 23 Cohort in the Downloads section on this page

 Groupwork expectations: